-Coffee is my favorite ice cream flavor.
+Coffee is my favorite homemade ice cream flavor.
 However, if you don’t share my passion, leave the coffee out for a tasty vanilla ice cream.
-Simply add a teaspoon or two of vanilla extract.
+Add a teaspoon or two of vanilla extract.
 It’s also delicious with chopped fresh fruit or chocolate chips.

 Adapted from the Sweet Cream Base recipe published in Ben & Jerry’s Homemade Ice Cream & Dessert Book.

 If you make this and enjoy the recipe, it would help me and others if you would return to this post and leave a rating (on the recipe card itself underneath the picture).
 Although always appreciated, no comment is required.
 Thanks so much!
 Paula